JojiJoseph/Gaussian-Picker/README.md

 Inspired from the issue thread https://github.com/nerfstudio-project/gsplat/issues/728

-It uses inference time gradient backpropagation to find the object to be picked.
+But, it uses inference time gradient backpropagation to find the gaussian asset to be picked.

+Assets are created with [Triplane Gaussian](https://github.com/VAST-AI-Research/TriplaneGaussian.git)